Licensing Income Distribution Procedure

 This Licensing Income Distribution Procedure details the distribution of the ULRF portion of Licensing Income under Section 8a of the Intellectual Property Policy.
 Of the royalties and other income arising from the licensing of Intellectual Property, the University of Louisville Research Foundation (ULRF) may deduct Intellectual Property protection and licensing expenses incurred for that Intellectual Property (Total Net Proceeds).
 Total Net Proceeds will be distributed as follows:

-- Of the first $25K of Total Net Proceeds, 50% goes to the Creators and 50% for ULRF to be distributed as outlined below.
+- Of the first $25K of Total Net Proceeds, 50% is distributed among the Creators and the other 50% is for ULRF to be distributed as outlined below.

-- Of Total Net Proceeds above $25K, a 5% overhead fee is applied and then 50% of the remainder goes to the Creators and the other 50% to ULRF to be distributed as outlined below.
-The 5% overhead fee will be utilized in the Office of Technology Transfer supporting patent prosecution and marketing efforts.
+- Of Total Net Proceeds above $25K, a 5% overhead fee is applied and then 50% of the remainder goes to the Creators and the other 50% to ULRF for distribution as outlined below.
+The 5% overhead fee will be utilized by the Commercialization EPI-Center for the support of patent prosecution and marketing efforts.

-- If applicable, 15% to the Creators’ Centers (if not applicable, this will be equally split between the Department/Division and the School/Unit) (If the Creator is in a Center and not paid by a Department/Division, then 30% will go to the Center).
+- If applicable, 15% will go to the Creators’ Centers (if not applicable, this will be equally split between the Department/Division and the School/Unit as determined above);

 - 55% to the EVPRI Innovation Fund (to be used for translational research grants, seed and bridge grants for faculty as well as research infrastructure).